Practical Linux, Windows Server and cloud guides for IT pros.

 Moving the Page File

 The Windows Page File (pagefile.sys) acts as ‘virtual memory’ and can take up several gigabytes of space.
-It can be moved to another drive by accessing ‘Advanced system settings’ and then navigating to ‘Performance’ settings.
+If you have enough storage space, it can be moved to another drive by accessing ‘Advanced system settings’ and then navigating to ‘Performance’ settings.

 What Windows System Folders Can Be Safely Deleted